Be in the Know

 In the words of the Corporate Design Foundation, “the success of Starbucks is not driven by the quality of its coffee, but by the entire atmosphere surrounding the purchase”.
 Many Starbucks enthusiasts actually confess to preferring the taste of other coffee brands but still continue to frequent Starbucks shops.
 So how do they do it?

-You may or may not have noticed why you feel so comfortable in a Starbucks coffee shop but this attraction is no accident.
-The difference between good and great is the willingness to take those extra few steps and Starbucks have embraced this mindset.
-Their stores are designed to create a ‘third space’ atmosphere where customers are made to feel as comfortable as they do at home and work.
+You may or may not know why you feel so comfortable in a Starbucks coffee shop, but this attraction is no accident.
+The difference between good and great is the willingness to take those extra few steps, and Starbucks have embraced this mindset.
+Their stores are designed to create a ‘third space’ atmosphere, where customers are made to feel as comfortable as they do at home and work.